-Jacqueline has expertise in strategic planning and management, operations management, human resources management, and project management.
-With over 25 years’ experience, she has held positions within the Ministries of Defence and Justice, IT, local government, and both the engineering and telecommunication industries.
-During the past five years, Jacqueline has managed local and regional health projects that focus on initiatives that span both clinical and social sectors.
-Combining knowledge and experience with current evidence, she takes a strategic approach to actions that facilitate the assessment, development and implementation of quality and safety improvement initiatives to advance positive health outcomes.
+I have expertise in strategic planning and management, operations management, human resources management, and programme management.
+With over 25 years’ experience, I have held positions within the Ministries of Defence, Justice, and Health, IT, local government, and both the engineering and telecommunication industries.
+During the past six years, I have managed local and regional health projects that focus on initiatives that span both clinical and social sectors.
+Combining knowledge and experience with current evidence, I take a strategic approach to actions that facilitate the assessment, development and implementation of quality and safety improvement initiatives to advance positive health outcomes.

-Jacqueline is of Samoan descent and has a Master of Health Sciences and a Postgraduate Diploma in Business Management from the University of Auckland.
-She is currently working towards a Doctor of Philosophy degree, also with the University of Auckland.
+I am of Samoan descent and have a Master of Health Sciences (Hons) and a Postgraduate Diploma in Business Management - both from the University of Auckland.
+Currently I am working towards my Doctor of Philosophy degree, where I expect a completion date of August 2019.

 Research | Current

-PhD with publications: Critical points of engagement for Pacific people with diabetic nephropathy.
+PhD with publications: Critical points of engagement for Pacific people with diabetes.

-(Supervisors: Associate Professor Janine Wiles, Dr Daniel Exeter)
+(Supervisors: Associate Professor's Janine Wiles, Daniel Exeter, Timothy Kenealy)

 2013: HRC Pacific Health Research Masters Scholarship